-There's more to the firefighter job than extinguishing fires, installing smoke detectors and rescuing kittens from trees...
+There's more to being a firefighter than extinguishing fires, installing smoke detectors and rescuing kittens from trees

 Promoting fire safety and enforcing fire safety standards in public and commercial premises, you'll act and advise on all matters relating to the protection of life and property from fire and other risks.

-Working as a firefighter, you'll be continually learning - lectures, exercises, practice drills and other forms of training are an integral and on-going part of the job.
+In the role you'll continually learn and update your knowledge through a series of lectures, exercises, practice drills and training, which are an integral and on-going part of the job.

 Retained firefighters are paid an annual retainer, dependent on their role in the service, plus a turn-out fee for each incident they attend.
-Retainers start at £2,158 for a trainee while a competent retained firefighter receives £2,887.
+Retainers start at £2,202 for a trainee, while a competent retained firefighter receives £2,935.
 London firefighters are paid more.

-Income data from Royal Berkshire Fire and Rescue Service.
+Income data from The Fire Brigades Union.
 Figures are intended as a guide only.

 Job-sharing and part-time work are possible.